JustineVillanueva/Communication-Systems-Laboratory-FM-Modulation-Sampling-and-PCM/README.md

 </details>

+### Observation
+In this experiment, different sampling methods such as natural sampling and sample-and-hold were explored.
+It was observed that natural sampling produced pulses that followed the shape of the original signal, while the sample-and-hold method maintained the sampled value for a short period, resulting in a step-like waveform.
+The sampled signal was then passed through a reconstruction filter, which smoothed the waveform and produced an output that closely resembled the original analog signal.

 ---
 ## Laboratory Experiment 12: PCM Encoding
 This laboratory experiment covers the process of converting analog signals into digital signals through pulse code modulation (PCM).